data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 **Intro:** Data Skeptic is the official podcast of DataSkeptic.com bringing you stories, interviews, and many episodes on topics of data science, machine learning, statistics and artificial intelligence.

-**Host:** [Daniel Whitenack](https://www.linkedin.com/in/danielwhitenack) has a PhD in Computational Physics from Purdue University.
+**Kyle:** [Daniel Whitenack](https://www.linkedin.com/in/danielwhitenack) has a PhD in Computational Physics from Purdue University.
 He’s worked in a diverse set of industries developing data science applications and is a frequent speaker at conferences.
 He is the maintainer of the Go kernel for Project Jupyter and is presently a data scientist and lead developer advocate at Pachyderm Inc.

 [Daniel](https://twitter.com/dwhitena) also teaches corporate and public data science and engineering classes with [Arden Labs](https://www.ardanlabs.com).
 I invited Daniel on the show to discuss data reproducibility, provenance, and pipelines.